Ali Bapir: Criticism

-In 2015, after the Islamic State of Iraq and the Levant (ISIL) made advances into the Kurdistan region, Bapir called for the defense of the Kurdish region and urged ISIL to not attack.
-Bapir released the statement on his personal social media after his polity, the Kurdistan Justice Group, was reluctant to release the statement.
+In 2015, after the Islamic State of Iraq and the Levant (ISIL) made advances into the Kurdistan region, Bapir called for the defense of Kurdistan and urged ISIL to not attack.
+Bapir released the statement that were against these ISIS advances on his personal social media after his polity, the Kurdistan Justice Group, was reluctant to release the same statement and voice their opposition against the terrorist group.
+Regardless of this public statement, in 2016, Mala Khidir Mustafa Younis, Chairman of the Fatwa Committee of the Union of Islamic Religious Scholars of Kurdistan, said that Ali Bapir had engaged in radicalizing numerous youth to join ISIS and fight against the Peshmerga.
+He said that ISIS and him ultimately had the same goal.

-Kurdistan Justice Group and Kurdistan Islamic Movement were among the first to congratulate the Taliban when they took control of Afghanistan.
+Ali Bapir and his polity, Kurdistan Justice Group and Kurdistan Islamic Movement were among the first to congratulate the Taliban when they retook control of Afghanistan in August 2021.
 MPs of the group said that they are "sending them congratulations and prayers".

-Ali Bapir and the some of the members of Kurdistan Justice Group have refused to stand to the Kurdish national anthem on numerous occasions, which caused fierce debate and criticism against him and the political faction he represents.
+Ali Bapir and some of the members of Kurdistan Justice Group have refused to stand to the Kurdish national anthem on numerous occasions, which caused fierce debate and criticism against him and the political faction he represents.
 While defending himself, he said in a statement that "nobody has the right to criticize us for not standing for the anthem, because we cannot respect an anthem which disrespects our religion", referring to part of the anthem which states: "our only religion is our nation."
 This controversy led to a lawsuit against Ali Bapir's son-in-law, who was also a member of Kurdistan Justice Group.